Guillaume Cros

 Guillaume Cros (born 19 April 1995) is a French professional footballer who plays as a left-back for RCO Agde.

 Club career

-Cros is a youth exponent from FC Sochaux-Montbéliard.
+Cros is a youth exponent from Sochaux.
 He made his Ligue 2 debut at the opening day of the 2014–15 season against US Orléans.

 In the 2015–16 season he played for fifth-tier club RCO Agde, near his hometown Béziers.

-On 22 July 2016, he moved to Germany signing for Regionalliga Nordost side FC Carl Zeiss Jena having previously trialled with the club.
+On 22 July 2016, he moved to Germany signing for Regionalliga Nordost side Carl Zeiss Jena having previously trialled with the club.
 On 30 January 2019, he agreed the termination of his contract with the club after he had previously stated he would not renew his contract.

-A day later, on the last day of 2018–19 winter transfer window, Cros joined F.C.
-Hansa Rostock, league rivals of Jena in the 3.
+A day later, on the last day of 2018–19 winter transfer window, Cros joined Hansa Rostock, league rivals of Jena in the 3.
 Liga.
 He agreed a half-year contract with the option of a further season.